 As of the report date, aviation facility improvements and equipment purchases were complete and the facility continues to perform maintenance on KC-10 aircraft.
 Under the CEA, NGTS' performance is assessed annually relative to payroll obligations.
-The company is required to produce \$10.8 million of new payroll over the period beginning February 1, 2015 and ending January 31, 2016.
+The company is required to produce \$10.8 million in new payroll for the 12-month period ending January 31, 2016.
 NGTS generated \$59.7 million in new payroll during this period, exceeding the performance requirement.
-The next obligation includes \$10.9 million in payroll for the 12-month period ending January 31, 2017.
+The next obligation includes \$10.9 million in new payroll for the 12-month period ending January 31, 2017.